ccamel/awesome-ccamel/README.md

 - [google/go-querystring](https://github.com/google/go-querystring) - go-querystring is Go library for encoding structs into URL query strings.
 - [google/uuid](https://github.com/google/uuid) - Go package for UUIDs based on RFC 4122 and DCE 1.1: Authentication and Security Services.
 - [google/wire](https://github.com/google/wire) - Compile-time Dependency Injection for Go
+- [googleapis/genai-toolbox](https://github.com/googleapis/genai-toolbox) - MCP Toolbox for Databases is an open source MCP server for databases.
 - [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
 - [goplus/c2go](https://github.com/goplus/c2go) - Convert C to Go
 - [goplus/xgo](https://github.com/goplus/xgo) - XGo is the first AI-native programming language that integrates software engineering into a unified whole.
 Our vision is to enable everyone to become a builder of the world.